 I found so many scenes that I wanted to try to re-create, but in the end I decided on her painting called This Is The Place She Had Been Heading All Her Life.
 I love the classic style of the woman who is pictured and I knew her outfit would be a fun one to sew.

-My backdrop requires a little bit of imagination since large, glamorous apartment building flanked by palm trees are hard to come by in Illinois in December.
-Since we are currently covered in snow I chose some colorful town houses with festive decorations as the place I’ve been heading all my life.
+My backdrop requires a little bit of imagination since large, glamorous apartment buildings flanked by palm trees are hard to come by in Illinois in December.
+Since we are currently covered in snow I chose some colorful townhouses with festive decorations as the place I’ve been heading all my life.

 Please be sure to visit Skirt Fixation today to see Audrey’s Living Skirt Art post.
 Here is a preview of her latest re-creation– I love this view of her growing baby bump!

 Thanks so much to Audrey, Allegra, Aria, and Annie for having me as part of the Living Skirt Art series.
 It was so much fun and just the push I needed to finally make this skirt pattern, which is a new favorite.